Breitholtz/HPC/Assignment2/report.md

 Finally it takes the arguments that it has parsed and assigns them to the global variables: POWER, SIZE and THREADS.

 ### threaded_newton
 This is the function which is used to calculate the convergence of every point in our picture.
-The function first assigns the argument which was sent to it into a local variable corresponding to the starting row.
+To  The function first assigns the argument which was sent to it into a local variable corresponding to the starting row.
 Then the type declarations of all the used local variables follow.

 The computation starts by going into a while loop until all rows have been calculated.
 Each thread has been assigned a starting row by the passed argument and as such starts at that row.
 Then we directly go into a for loop over the elements of the current row; for every element we now compute the desired quantities using newtons method.
 The method begins by checking: if we are done,  too close to the origin or have diverged too far in either the real or imaginary direction.